Bridging the Imitation Gap by Adaptive Insubordination: ADVISOR

 We focus on the setting of partially-observed Markov decision processes (POMDPs) where an agent makes decisions without access to the full state information.
 We model this restricted access by defining a \emph{filtration function} $f:\cS\to\cO_f$ and limiting the space of feasible policies to those policies $\feasiblepi_f$ for which the value of $\pi(s)$ depends on $s$ only through $f(s)$, \ie, so that $f(s)=f(s')$ implies $\pi(s)=\pi(s')$.
-We call any $\pi$ satisfying this condition an \emph{$f$-partial policy} and the set of feasible $f$-partial policies $\feasiblepi_f$.
+We call any $\pi$ satisfying this condition an \emph{$f$-restricted policy} and the set of feasible $f$-restricted policies $\feasiblepi_f$.
 In a gridworld example, $f$ might restrict $s$ to only include information local to the agent's current position as shown in Figs.~\ref{fig:lighthouse-f1-obs}, \ref{fig:lighthouse-f2-obs}.
-If a $f$-partial policy is optimal among all other $f$-partial policies, we say it is \emph{$f$-optimal}.
-We call $o\in \cO_f$ a \emph{partial-observation} and for any $f$-partial policy $\pi_f$ we write $\pi_f(o)$ to mean $\pi_f(s)$ if $f(s)=o$.
-It is frequently the case that, during training, we have access to an expert policy which is able to successfully complete the task $\cT$.
-This expert policy may have access to the whole environment state and thus may be optimal among all policies.
-Alternatively, the expert policy may, like the student, only make decisions given partial information (\eg, a human who sees exactly the same inputs as the student).
-For flexibility we will define the expert policy as $\piexp_{f^{\exp}}$, denoting it is a $f^{\exp}$-partial policy for some filtration function $f^{\exp}$.
-For simplicity, we will assume that $\piexp_{f^{\exp}}$ is $f^{\exp}$-optimal.
-Subsequently, we will drop the subscript $f^{\exp}$ unless we wish to explicitly discuss multiple experts simultaneously.
+If a $f$-restricted policy is optimal among all other $f$-restricted policies, we say it is \emph{$f$-optimal}.
+We call $o\in \cO_f$ a \emph{partial-observation} and for any $f$-restricted policy $\pi_f$ we write $\pi_f(o)$ to mean $\pi_f(s)$ if $f(s)=o$.
+It is frequently the case that, during training, we have access to a \expert policy which is able to successfully complete the task $\cT$.
+This \expert policy may have access to the whole environment state and thus may be optimal among all policies.
+Alternatively, the \expert policy may, like the student, only make decisions given partial information (\eg, a human who sees exactly the same inputs as the student).
+For flexibility we will define the \expert policy as $\piexp_{\fexp}$, denoting it is an $\fexp$-restricted policy for some filtration function $\fexp$.
+For simplicity, we will assume that $\piexp_{\fexp}$ is $\fexp$-optimal.
+Subsequently, we will drop the subscript $\fexp$ unless we wish to explicitly discuss multiple \expert{}s simultaneously.

 In IL \citep{OsaPajarinenEtAl2018,RossAISTATS2011}, $\pi_f$ is trained to mimic $\piexp$ by minimizing the (expected) cross-entropy between $\pi_f$ and $\piexp$ over a set of sampled states $s\in\cS$: